ShubhamC08/Hands-Gesture-Recognition-Using-Neural-Network/README.md

 # Hands-Gesture-Recognition-Using-Neural-Network
-We have design our own CNN using tensorflow
+We have designed our own CNN using tensorflow

 To run the Prediction code:
   python test.py